flaricy/ModForHK/ReadMe.md

 # A simple Mod for Hollow Knight

-We may abbreviate **Hollow Knight** as **HK** in the following.
+We may abbreviate **Hollow Knight** as **HK** in the following discussion.

 ## Environment Dependencies

 1. We are based on MacOS system.

-2. You can
-   - use *Mono* (`brew install mono`) and the corresponding *xbuild* command.
-   - or use *.NET*, which means you should download DotNet (from https://dotnet.microsoft.com/zh-cn/download), then you can use *dotnet build* command.
+2. You use *.NET*, which means you should download DotNet (from https://dotnet.microsoft.com/zh-cn/download), then you can use *dotnet build* command.

 3. Install Hollow Knight game.

 4. We need **Modding API** (https://github.com/hk-modding/api), which provides some APIs to build further mods, preparing us with a suitable developement environment.
 There are a few ways to achieve this.
-   -  I have tried a method but it seems unable to work (resulting in failure to open the *HK* app): download the released package, unzip it, and use the content to substitute files in `hollow_knight.app/Contents/Resources/Data/Managed/`.
+   -  I have tried this method but it seems unable to work (resulting in failure to open the *HK* app): download the released package, unzip it, and use the content to substitute files in `hollow_knight.app/Contents/Resources/Data/Managed/`.
    -  Download **Scarab** (a mod manager, from https://github.com/fifty-six/Scarab), which should implicitly overwrite some files under the `Managed/` folder.
    -  You can refer to https://prashantmohta.github.io/ModdingDocs/getting-started.html for further information.